 - Tallest Giant Sequoia - Redwood Mountain Grove.
 Tallest giant sequoia (Sequoiadendron giganteum (Lindl.)), 94.9 m high.

-- The Chandelier Tree - enormous coast redwood (Sequoia sempervirens (D. Don) Endl.) with large 1.83 x 2.64 m hole carved in 1930ies - car can drive through it.
+- The Chandelier Tree - enormous coast redwood (Sequoia sempervirens (D. Don) Endl.) with large 1.83 x 2.64 m hole carved in the 1930s - car can drive through it.
 Height of the tree - 96 m.

 Other natural landmarks